 To further ramp up your stir-fry’s nutrition, you might also strive to include:

 - A cruciferous vegetable (broccoli, cauliflower, cabbage, Brussels sprouts)

 - A root vegetable (carrots, potatoes, sweet potatoes, radishes)

-- A leafy vegetable (kale, spinach, bok choy, collards)
+- A leafy green vegetable (kale, spinach, bok choy, collards)

 Choosing a Protein-Rich Topping

 Three traditional protein-rich toppings are tofu, tempeh, or chopped nuts or seeds.
 You don’t have to add one of these toppings, but if you do your meal will gain staying power, and you won’t be hungry an hour after eating.
 Plus, these toppings can make a measurable difference in your daily protein intake.

 I generally use tofu as my stir-fry topping, since it’s cheap, full of protein, and a perfect complement to vegetables.
-I like to cut my tofu into 2 centimeter wide slices, then cook in oil for at low-medium about four minutes on each side.
+I like to cut my tofu into 2 centimeter thick slices, then cook in oil for at low-medium about four minutes on each side.
 I’ll usually cook the tofu and then put it aside before I start cooking the vegetables.
 You can also prepare tempeh this way, but because it’s denser than tofu you’ll cut it more finely—usually a bit more than a half centimeter in thickness.

 If you’re going with chopped nuts or seeds as your topping consider peanuts, almonds, cashews, hemp, sunflower, and sesame.
 You can roast these items in your wok or skillet with a few drops of oil and a dash of tamari beforehand, then put them aside when you begin making your stir-fry.

 Making a Sauce (Optional)

 You might also wish to make a sauce for your stir-fry.
 The classic, unbeatable choice is a basic peanut sauce made from coconut milk, peanut butter, garlic, and ginger.
 And here are some other ideas for delicious sauces:

 - Lemon juice and garlic